EpochWon/OpenMW-PostProcessShaders/README.md

 **Gaussian/KawaseBlur**:
 Standalone Gaussian/Kawase blurs.
 Can set the strength to negative to get a sharpen filter.
 Gaussian is much more expensive than Kawase but produces a nicer looking blur.

+**WaterFog**:
+Volumetric underwater fog.
+Based on this paper: https://www.terathon.com/lengyel/Lengyel-UnifiedFog.pdf Currently only applied to exteriors until Lua gets an update and I can write a script to allow interiors.